What is the legal foundation and nature of the Inquiry?

 - Phase 1, an investigative and research phase, is underway.
 In Phase 1, the Commissioner and his team are researching and reviewing various reports and literature related to the issues, and interviewing individuals and organizations with potentially relevant information.

 - An interim report addressing progress and next steps will be submitted to the Minister of Energy by January 31, 2020.

-- Phase 2 is based on the information gathered during Phase 1, and may include public hearings.
-Relevant details will be published on this website after the filing of the interim report.
+- Phase 2 is based on the information gathered during Phase 1, and will engage various parties who have an interest in contributing to the matters before the Inquiry.